shelbyspees/speesblog/_posts/2015-03-14-interview-prep.md

 Also, it's less about answering the question word-for-word and more about letting the interviewer discover what kind of person you are.
 So for the "difficulty with a coworker" question you can just talk about a disagreement on some decision that had to be made.
 It doesn't have to be dramatic.
 Honestly, drama is kind of a negative in this case.

-<h3 class="anchor" id="facts-about-company">Facts about the company, your interviewer, and the department/team/project</h3>
+##Facts about the company, your interviewer, and the department/team/project

 These are some of the things you should have learned when you researched the company: